Sonicbob12/assignment0/README.md

 Click the green button, then click the blue "Create a new repository" button.

-You will be using this template to create a _new_ repository in your github.com remote workspace.
+You will be using this template to create a _old_ repository in your github.com remote workspace.

 ![Image description](/images/a0this.png)